-(ii) the animal is being moved to a saleyard, an export depot or an abattoir from a property that is contiguous with the animal’s property of birth and that is not in an area referred to in section 30(1)(a) of the Stock (Identification and Movement) Act 1970;
+(b) the animal is being moved to a saleyard, an export depot or an abattoir from a property that is contiguous with the animal’s property of birth and that is not in an area referred to in section 30(1)(a) of the Stock (Identification and Movement) Act 1970; or

-or

-(b) the animal is exempted from the requirement of that subregulation by the Chief Inspector.
+(c) the Chief Inspector approves the movement of the animal without an NLIS device being applied to it.

+[Regulation 84B inserted in Gazette 19 Sep 2006 p.
+3742-3.]

+84C.
+Exemptions from responsibilities under regulation 84B

+(1) The owner cannot rely upon the exemption in regulation 84B(2)(a) or (b) unless approved identification is applied to the animal.

+(2) The owner cannot rely upon the exemption in regulation 84B(2)(a) or (b) unless the owner has furnished to the drover or carrier of the animal a waybill or other document prescribed under section 46 of the Stock (Identification and Movement) Act 1970 that applies to all the animals moved under that subregulation at that time and no other animals.
-(3) The owner cannot rely upon the exemption in subregulation (2)(a) unless an approved means of identification, except an NLIS device, is applied to the animal and —

-(a) the identification displays the PIC of the property from which the animal is being moved;
+(3) The owner cannot rely upon the exemption in regulation 84B(2)(b) unless the owner has furnished to the drover or carrier of the animal a waybill or other document prescribed under section 46 of the Stock (Identification and Movement) Act 1970 that displays the relevant PIC of the property of birth of the animal.

-(b) in the case of animals being moved to an abattoir, the identification takes the form of an eartag or tailtag;

-(c) in the case of animals being moved to an export depot, the identification takes the form of an eartag.

-(4) A person must not remove from an animal any means of identification approved under subregulation (3) unless it is done —

-(a) after the animal has been slaughtered in an abattoir;

-(b) after the animal is slaughtered or otherwise dies on any other property, by the operator of the property; or

-(c) by an approved person.

-Penalty: $5 000.

-(5) The owner cannot rely upon the exemption in subregulation (2)(a) unless the animal is kept separate from —
+(4) The owner cannot rely upon the exemption in regulation 84B(2) unless the owner has taken all practicable measures to ensure that while the animal is being moved it is kept separate from —

 (a) animals to which NLIS devices have been applied; and

 (b) animals being moved from another property.

-(6) The owner cannot rely upon the exemption in subregulation (2)(a) unless the owner has furnished to the drover or carrier of the animal a waybill or other document prescribed under section 46 of the Stock (Identification and Movement) Act 1970 that applies to all the animals moved under that subregulation at that time and no other animals.
+[Regulation 84C inserted in Gazette 19 Sep 2006 p.
+3743-4.]

+84D.
+Responsibilities of owners after moving animals

+(1) Except as provided in subregulation (3), if an owner of an animal to which an NLIS device is applied moves the animal to a property with a different PIC from that recorded on the database, the owner must, within the period specified in subregulation (2), update the NLIS database in relation to the device by recording —

+(a) the relevant PIC of the property to which the animal has been moved; and

-(7) The owner cannot rely upon the exemption in subregulation (2)(a)(ii) unless the owner has furnished to the drover or carrier of the animal a waybill or other document prescribed under section 46 of the Stock (Identification and Movement) Act 1970 that displays the PIC of the property of birth of the animal.
+(b) the serial number of the waybill or other document prescribed under section 46 of the Stock (Identification and Movement) Act 1970 relating to the movement of the animal; and

-[Regulation 80 inserted in Gazette 14 Jun 2005 p.
-2610-11.]

-81. Responsibilities of purchasers

-If animals are sold to a person, the person must not take possession of the animals unless they are moved in accordance with these regulations.
+(c) the date the animal was moved.

 Penalty: $5 000.

+(2) The owner must comply with the requirements of subregulation (1) within 48 hours after the animal has been moved.

+(3) Subregulation (1) does not apply if —

+(a) the owner moves the animal to a holding yard; or

+(b) the owner moves the animal to a saleyard; or

+(c) the owner moves the animal from a saleyard after purchasing the animal there; or

+(d) the owner moves the animal directly to an abattoir for slaughter; or

+(e) the owner moves the animal directly to an export depot for export; or

+(f) an inspector has, in a particular case, given written approval for the owner to move the animal to another property without updating the database.

-[Regulation 81 inserted in Gazette 14 Jun 2005 p.
-2611.]
+[Regulation 84D inserted in Gazette 19 Sep 2006 p.
+3744-5.]

+Division 6 — Responsibilities of drovers, carriers or purchasers

+[Heading inserted in Gazette 19 Sep 2006 p.
+3745.]

-82. Responsibilities of drovers or carriers
+84E.
+Responsibilities of drovers or carriers

 (1) In this regulation —